retroelec/T-HMI-C64/README.md

 As it is not possible to press two keys together on the Android keyboard, the keys Shift, Ctrl and Commodore are special keys which usually are pressed first, followed by another key to simulate the corresponding key combination.

-If it is necessary to send the raw key code of these special keys (e.g. some pinball games use the shift key), you have to set the corresponding switch in the Android app ("Send raw keycodes", DIV screen).
+If it is necessary to send the raw key code of these special keys, you have to set the corresponding switch in the Android app ("Send raw keycodes", DIV screen).

 By default, only the pressing of a key is sent to the emulator, which results in, for example, only one space being output